A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Results and Discussion

-\begin{itemize} \item \textbf{Robust Evaluation (RQ1)}: Across all benchmark datasets, they are either specifically tailored to capture domain‑specific nuances or to enforce custom safety guardrails, but fail to cover the full diversity of safety constructs---prompt toxicity, adversarial evasion, policy compliance, social nuance, implicit bias, and domain variation, which are critical for a robust evaluation.
-Evaluation of moderators across individual benchmark datasets reveals a similar pattern for these existing and domain-specific datasets.
+Across all benchmark datasets, they are either specifically tailored to capture domain‑specific nuances or to enforce custom safety guardrails, but fail to cover the full diversity of safety constructs, prompt toxicity, adversarial evasion, policy compliance, social nuance, implicit bias, and domain variation, which are critical for a robust evaluation.
+Evaluation of moderators across individual benchmark datasets reveals a similar pattern in these existing, domain-specific datasets.